 The remains of the chimney and hearth still holds court.

-When my grandparents moved it was to the house beside my Dad’s grandmother.
+When my grandparents left from here it was to the house beside my Dad’s grandmother.
 It was much better being close to the road but it was never home.
 Dad was gone to England by then.

 Here from the moss he uncoverd the lintel…the large stone from over the fire, or door.

 This is what they called the ‘wallco’, a wallcove perhaps!
 A little inbuilt press!
 I wonder what nanny kept there?
-It seems very her and very exciting to see, I put my hand in and conjure her who is so easy to conjure.
+It seems very her somehow.
+I put my hand in and conjure her who is so easy to conjure.
 Nanny the young mother with her ‘wallco’ and her fuchsia’s and her fire.

 I don’t feel sad here.
-I mean, I do feel the sadness of the people who lived here and in places like it of which there were many, but to me it’s magical, grounding and peaceful.
-Life was hard for the mothers.
-Too, too hard.
-But I love the impressions they left, impressions felt yet and forever, intensely.
+I mean I do feel the sadness of generations of Irish people who left places like it knowing they’d never return, but to me it’s magical, grounding and peaceful.
+Life was hard for the mothers, too hard.
+But I love the impressions they left, you can still feel.

-If this tree could talk it would talk not of forestry, machines or of men, but of children, nine of them.
+And if this tree could talk it would talk not of forestry, machines or of men, but of children, nine of them.
 Mary, John, Josephine, Anna, Eithne, Tommy, Bernadette, Brendan and Margey.